samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

     const auth = get(this, 'auth');

     auth
-      .handleAuthentication() // stores access_token, id_token, expires_at in localStorage
+      .handleAuthentication() // stores access_token and expires_at in sessionStorage
       .then(() => {
         this.transitionTo('/dashboard');
       });